LukeShortCloud/swgemu-server-packages/README.md

 * There is `XYZ` problem with SWGEmu.
 What should I do?
 	* The source code is compiled from the latest unstable code that is in constant development.
 It is very likely that it is a bug in the source code.
 Visit [https://www.swgemu.com/bugs/](https://www.swgemu.com/bugs/) to view or open bug reports.
 Upstream patches can be submitted to [http://review.swgemu.com](http://review.swgemu.com).
 If the problem is directly related to the package creation then open an issue in this GitHub project.
 * Why is Red Hat Enterprise Linux (RHEL) not supported?
 	* SWGEmu requires at least Lua version 5.2 for support for newer functions such as `lua_version` and `luaL_traceback`.
 The development team recommends Lua 5.3.
-Since RHEL 7.2, only Lua 5.1 is provided as a dependency of the RPM utility.
-Replacing the system Lua library is not supported or endorsed by this repository.
-SWGEmu also does not currently provide a way to use a custom library location for Lua.
+RHEL 7 provides Lua 5.1 by default and [will not rebase due to compatibility and stability reasons](https://bugzilla.redhat.com/show_bug.cgi?id=1437243).
+Replacing the system Lua library is not supported.
 * Why is Debian not supported?
 	* There is already an official SWGEmu development virtual machine called [ZonamaDev](https://github.com/Scurby/ZonamaDev).
-This uses Debian 8 (Jessie) as the operating system.
-There is also support for deploying SWGEmu to [Debian 8 Docker containers for Kubernetes](https://github.com/TheAnswer/Core3/commit/5815f8f975f899f626bf39e8283ae1040f087db7).
+This uses Debian 9 (Stretch) as the operating system.
+There is also support for deploying SWGEmu to [Debian docker containers on Kubernetes](https://github.com/TheAnswer/Core3/commit/5815f8f975f899f626bf39e8283ae1040f087db7).

 # License